-We have audited the accompanying consolidated financial statements of Dizz Group of Companies Limited (the Holding Company) and of the Group of which it is the parent, set out on pages 10 to 61, which comprise the consolidated statement of financial position as at 31 December 2021, the consolidated statement of comprehensive income, consolidated statement of changes in equity, consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Dizz Group of Companies Limited, which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated financial statements fairly present, in all material respects the financial position of the Group and the Holding Company as at 31 December 2021, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU and have been prepared in accordance with the requirements of the Companies Act (Cap.
-386).
+In our opinion, the Group financial statements and Parent Company financial statements give a true and fair view of the Group and the Parent's Company's financial position as at 31 December 2022, and of the Group's and the Parent Company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.386).